kaishin/jekyll-theme-appcast/README.md

-A Jekyll theme to generate macOS appcast feeds and release pages.
+A Jekyll theme to generate macOS appcast feeds and changelog pages.

 ## Installation